On the Fukaya category of a Fano hypersurface in projective space: Introduction

 is given precisely by the superpotential $W$ of the mirror.

-We then observe that there is an embedding of $\widehat{\mathcal{M}}(L)$ (which lives in $\mathcal{F}(X/\Gamma)$) into $\widehat{\mathcal{M}}(\bm{L})$ (which lives in $\mathcal{F}(X)$), which respects the disk potentials: essentially, we take $\alpha \in CF^*(L,L)$ to the sum of all its lifts to $CF^*(\bm{L},\bm{L})$.
-Therefore, we have an embedding of $\C^n$ into $\widehat{\mathcal{M}}(\bm{L})$, such that the resulting disk potential is given by $W$.
-This is a partial analogue of the result proven in the case of toric varieties by Cho and Oh \cite{Cho2006} (see also \cite{Fukaya2010d,Fukaya2011,Fukaya2010c}): the mirror is equal to the Maurer-Cartan moduli space, with the superpotential given by the disk potential.
-However, there is a proviso: the mirror is actually equal to the {\bf quotient} of $\C^n$ by the action of $\Gamma^*$ (see Definition \ref{definition:mir}).
+We then observe that there is an embedding of $\hcM_{weak}(L)$ (which lives in $\cF(X/\Gamma)$) into $\hcM_{weak}(\bm{L})$ (which lives in $\cF(X)$), which respects the disc potentials: essentially, we take $\alpha \in CF^*(L,L)$ to the sum of all its lifts to $CF^*(\bm{L},\bm{L})$.
+Therefore, we have an embedding of $\C^n$ into $\hcM_{weak}(\bm{L})$, such that the resulting disc potential is given by $W$.
+This is a partial analogue of the result proven in the case of toric varieties by Cho and Oh \cite{Cho2006} (see also \cite{Fukaya2010d,Fukaya2011,Fukaya2010c}): the mirror is equal to the Maurer--Cartan moduli space, with the superpotential given by the disc potential.
+However, there is a proviso: the mirror is actually equal to the \emph{quotient} of $\C^n$ by the action of $\Gamma^*$ (see Definition \ref{definition:mir}).